trilinos/trilinos.github.io/pages/packages.md

 ### Automatic Differentiation

 - [Sacado](sacado.html "Sacado") -- Sacado is a package for automatic differentiation of C++ programs It provides simple yet fast and efficient classes for forward, revers and Taylor polynomial mode automatic differentiation using C++ template and operator overloading.
-The resulting derivatives can be leveraged in numerous ways including nonlinear solves with [NOX](nox_and_loca.html "NOX and LOCA") continuation and bifurcation analysis with [LOCA](nox_and_loca.html "NOX and LOCA") optimization with [MOOCHO](moocho.html "MOOCHO"), and time integration wit [Rythmos](rythmos.html "Rythmos").
+The resulting derivatives can be leveraged in numerous ways including nonlinear solves with [NOX](nox_and_loca.html "NOX and LOCA") continuation and bifurcation analysis with [LOCA](nox_and_loca.html "NOX and LOCA") optimization with [MOOCHO](moocho.html "MOOCHO"), and time integration with [Rythmos](rythmos.html "Rythmos").
 - [Stokhos](stokhos.html "Stokhos") -- Stokhos is a package for intrusive stochastic Galerkin uncertainty quantification methods.
 It provides methods for computing well-known intrusive stochastic Galerkin projections such as Polynomial Chaos and Generalized Polynomial Chaos, interfaces for forming the resulting nonlinear systems, and linear solver methods for solving block stochastic Galerkin linear systems.

 ## Supported Trilinos packages